kiran-g/katacoda-scenarios/dockerintro/manageimagesandcontainers/step2.md

     `docker exec -it $CID   /bin/sh`{{execute}}

+    Note: This is a new container shell, NOT the host shell we were working with until now
     Note: Navigate the filesystem and view the files and processes inside the container.
     Check the web root of the webserver